vsakaria/store-locator/README.md

-# Sainsbury's Store Locator by Vishal Sakaria
+# Store Locator by Vishal Sakaria

 First of all apologies for not submitting a read me before hand, I was eager to submit the test to you in a timely fashion.
 I did download the run the normal instructions from the dropbox link I provided and all worked fine.